department-of-veterans-affairs/caseflow/docs/prod-squad.md

 ![watchers on the wall](http://i.imgur.com/7X1OBRu.png)

-Prod Squad is a rotating assignment with two people are responsible for daily operations of Caseflow.
+Prod Squad is a rotating assignment where people are responsible for daily operations of Caseflow.
 Our rationale is based on the following:

 1. In the worst case, a single `500` can ruin a veteran's life.
 1. We don't have enough pure DevOps people to ask them to be solely responsible for operating the site.